Royal Cinque Ports Golf Club: Course Review, Tee Times and Key Info

 The outward nine heads north, hugging the sea wall closely in places, nowhere more so than the green on the short but tempting par-4 6th, which sits atop a steep bank right beside the wall.

-There are some cracking moments in among the taller dunes over this stretch, among them the par-5 3rd, which plays semi-blind to a fascinating sunken green set in a hollow.
-This hole was remodelled recently by Ebert with the fairway re-aligned further to the left and the tee moved across to the left-hand side of the 2nd green and elevated to give a stunning view right down the hole.
+There are some cracking moments in among the taller dunes over this stretch, among them that par-5 3rd, which plays semi-blind to a fascinating green set in a hollow.
+This hole has been remodelled in recent years by Ebert with the fairway re-aligned further to the left and the tee moved across to the left-hand side of the 2nd green and elevated to give a stunning view right down the hole.
 The tee is surrounded by a striking sand scrape

-The four holes from the 8th play back and forth in more of a west-to-east and east-to-west direction to potentially unsettle your rhythm, with the run for home from the 12th into the prevailing wind as tough as you’ll encounter anywhere.
-Choose your tees wisely!
+The four holes from the 8th play back and forth in more of a west-to-east and east-to-west direction to potentially unsettle your rhythm, and, as mentioned earlier, the run for home from the 12th into the prevailing wind is as tough as you’ll encounter anywhere.

 A new short-game area, also designed by Ebert, features two greens and three bunkers to enhance the club’s practice facilities.